Drowning in data? Effective dashboard designs turn information overload into insights at a glance. Cut through your data with user-friendly design.

 Since dashboards are rich in information, creating a basic skeleton for the composition is essential for good user experience.
 To bring alignment and consistency, grids can be used to define the layout.

 Apart from this, a continuous flow needs to be created to assist users in easy scanning of dashboards.
-Usually, users start reading from the top left corner of a screen and move down from row to row.
+Usually, users start reading from the top left corner of a dashboard screen and move down from row to row.
 However, if there are links between different groups, this flow may not be observed.
-The designers must understand the context of the dashboard and define the layout and flow accordingly.
+Designers must understand the context of the dashboard, whether it's a website dashboard design or a customer-facing interface, and define the layout and flow accordingly.

 This customer dashboard we designed for an insurance company was challenging due to the large amount of data we had to display in a single view.
-By creating a proper layout and maintaining a flow, we were able to achieve a successful result.
+By creating a proper layout and maintaining a flow, we were able to design an effective modern dashboard.

 Showcasing large amount of data in a simple dashboard